TimGass/portableAtomCompilerWin/readme.md

 and put in the Atom folder as well as compile.bat.
 Terminal in Atom should use compile.bat and pass folder and filename to perform compilation.
-This should give you a portable, working Atom that can compile cross-platform C or C++, depending on how you set it up (it is designed for C++).
+This should give you a portable, working Atom that can compile cross-platform C or C++, depending on how you set it up (it is designed for C++). `Use apm install --packages-file package-list.txt` in the same folder as the package-list.txt.
 I don't claim to own anything other than the scripts that I have written and I do not claim to own Atom or LLVM or MinGW-w64.
 I just am offering my own personal blend for my use and for others.